Lurr1k/Fight-Of-Kings/README.md

-## Kirill Kaminskiy's 2025 Breda CMGT intake assignment
+## 2025 Breda University CMGT intake assignment
+### The project is shared publicly for portfolio purposes only.

 #### *(Please launch the game using the **x64** configuration in Visual Studio)*